The honest version of Laravel vs Node.js

 What each framework actually is

 Laravel is a PHP framework with batteries included.
-Database ORM, authentication, routing, queuing, scheduled jobs, email, admin panels, and testing are all built in.
+Database ORM, authentication, routing, queuing, scheduled jobs, mail, admin panels, and testing all built in.
 You write less boilerplate.
 You reach for fewer third-party libraries.
-For the kind of application most SMBs and early-stage startups build (forms, dashboards, payments, emails, admin), Laravel is roughly 30 to 50 percent less code than the equivalent Node.js stack.
+For the kind of product most SMBs and early-stage startups build (forms, dashboards, payments, emails, admin), Laravel is roughly 30 to 50 percent less code than the equivalent Node.js stack.
+The Laravel documentation is the canonical reference.

 Node.js is a JavaScript runtime, not a framework.
-You typically use it with a framework like Nest.js, Express, or Fastify.
-The philosophy is modular: pick your ORM, pick your validation library, pick your auth library.
-You get flexibility but you also get decision fatigue.
+You typically pair it with a framework like NestJS, Express, or Fastify.
+The philosophy is modular: pick your ORM, your validation library, your auth library.
+You get flexibility, and you get decision fatigue with it.
 A typical Node.js startup spends real hours on setup that a Laravel team skips.
+The Node.js documentation and the NestJS docs are the right starting points.

-The split matters because Laravel opinions are made for you, while Node.js opinions are yours to make.
-For a three-person team, Laravel's opinions save time.
-For a 30-person team with architects, Node.js's flexibility pays off.
+The split matters because Laravel's opinions are made for you, while Node.js's opinions are yours to make.
+For a three-person team, opinions save time.
+For a 30-person team with architects, flexibility pays off.
+I have lived both ends of that, and both are true.

 The decision matrix

-Here is the matrix I use when a founder asks me this question.
-Score each row one through five and whichever column wins is usually the right pick.
+Here is the matrix I run when a founder asks me this question.
+Score each row one through five, then see which column wins.

 | Factor | Laravel favors you when... | Node.js favors you when... |